 The Open Projects program supports artists’ projects that reimagine, remake and reinvigorate its civic spaces.

-For the 2011-2012 fiscal year there are two calls for the Open Project program.
 Projects are peer-assessed by a committee of artists from diverse disciplines.
 Support through Open Projects is available at three different brackets:

 For more information on public art programs contact: